Solving Imperfect Information Games Using Decomposition: Generating a Trunk Strategy using CFR-D

 The benefit of CFR-D is the reduced memory requirements.
-Depending on the sizes of the trunk and subgames, and the number of subgames, treating the subgames independently could lead to a substantial reduction in space, as shown in table~\ref{tab:space-used}.
+CFR-D only stores values for information sets in the trunk and at the root of each subgame, giving it memory requirements which are sub-linear in the number of information sets.
+Treating the subgames independently can lead to a substantial reduction in space: $\mathcal{O}(\sqrt{S})$ instead of $\mathcal{O}(S)$, as described in the introduction.
 There are two costs to the reduced space.
-The first is that the subgame strategies must be recovered at run-time.
+The first is that the subgame strategies must be re-solved at run-time.
 The second cost is increased CPU time to solve the game.
-At each iteration, CFR-BR must find a Nash equilibrium for a number of subgames.
+At each iteration, CFR-D must find a Nash equilibrium for a number of subgames.
 CFR variants require $\mathcal{O}(1/\epsilon^2)$ iterations to have an error less than $\epsilon$, and this bound applies to the number of trunk iterations required for CFR-D. If we use CFR to solve the subgames, each of the subgames will also require $\mathcal{O}(1/\epsilon^2)$ iterations at each trunk iteration, so CFR-D ends up doing $\mathcal{O}(1/\epsilon^4)$ work.

-If the counterfactual regret at an information set $I$ at the root of a subgame is bounded by $\epsilon_{S}$ at each time step, then at time $T$ the accumulated full counterfactual regret $R^T_{full}(I) \le T\epsilon_{S}.$ Following Zinkevich \etal's argument in Appendix A.1~\cite{07nips-cfr}, the average regret over the whole game will be bounded by $N_{TR}\sqrt{AT}/T + N_{S}\epsilon_{S}$, where $N_{TR}$ is the number of information sets in the trunk, and $N_{S}$ is the number of information sets which are at the root of a subgame, and $A$ is the maximum number of available actions at an information set in the trunk.